Getting Started

 ContextForge shows as "disabled" in Claude Code

 Use the arrow keys in the /mcp dialog to navigate to contextforge and press Enter to enable it.
-Or run claude mcp add contextforge -- contextforge-mcp again.
+Or run claude mcp add contextforge -s user -e CONTEXTFORGE_API_KEY=your-api-key-here -- npx -y contextforge-mcp again.